Megvii-BaseDetection/DeFCN/README.md

 This project provides an implementation for "[End-to-End Object Detection with Fully Convolutional Network](https://arxiv.org/abs/2012.03544)" on PyTorch.

-For the reason that experiments in the paper were conducted using internal framework, this project reimplements them on cvpods and reports detailed comparisons below.
+Experiments in the paper were conducted on the internal framework, thus we reimplement them on [cvpods](https://github.com/Megvii-BaseDetection/cvpods) and report details as below.

 ![](./pipeline.png)